Voice, Show Choirs, Theatre, Musical Theatre

-Megan Friese-Kaufman is a classically trained vocalist, with a Masters of Music Arts Degree in Vocal Performance from the University of North Florida.
+Megan Friese-Kaufman is the founder and owner of The Friese Studio of Music.
+She is a classically trained vocalist, with a Masters of Music Arts Degree in Vocal Performance from the University of North Florida.
 She received her Bachelors of Music Degree in Vocal Performance from the Music Conservatory at the Chicago College of Performing Arts at Roosevelt University in Chicago, Illinois.
 She studied under the esteemed, internationally acclaimed Mezzo-Soprano, Tracy Watson.

 After performances at the Historic Chicago Auditorium Theater (home of The Ziegfield Follies), and other Chicago venues, Ms. Friese-Kaufman has performed with the Jacksonville Symphony Chorus and Grand Opera.
 She recently performed as a member of the Jacksonville Symphony Chorus at Lincoln Center in New York in the fall of 2014.
 Her opera performances include roles in The Jacksonville Symphony Grand Opera presentations of Turandot, Cossi Fan Tutti, and The Elixer of Love, La Boheme.
 Additionally her performance repertoire includes numerous performances in Opera, Stage Musicals, Vocal Competitions, and Ensemble and Solo Work.

-Ms. Kaufman is the Founder and Director of the St Marys Children’s Theatre.
-She also volunteers as Music Director for the St Marys Little Theatre.
+Ms. Kaufman is also the Founder and Director of Saltwater Performing Arts (formerly St Marys Children’s Theatre).
+She is the music instructor for Bright Beginnings Morning School and teaches Family Music Programs at KingsBay Naval Submarine Base in Southeast Georgia.
+She has also volunteered as Music Director for the St Marys Little Theatre.

 Guitar and Ukulele